 Listening to and/or singing worship music is a powerful way to praise and glorify God.

-Singing and listening to songs that praise God and Jesus can help remind you of His faithfulness and keep your focus on Him.
+Singing and listening to songs that praise God can help remind you of His faithfulness and keep your focus on Him.

-Take this time duirng Lent and listen to workship music.
+Take this time during Lent and listen to worship music.

 Create a playlist of some favorite Christian worship songs and play it on your commute, while cooking, cleaning, or even when walking your dog.